 The African Forest Elephant Foundation (“AFEF”) was founded by Callum Gerrish and Christian Triay in 2016 in response to the unprecedented, and largely unreported, decline of the African forest elephants of Central Africa.
 Based in London and Cape Town, AFEF is working to induce an international shift in elephant conservation that highlights the fast decline toward extinction of forest elephants in Central Africa and aims to preserve their place, along with that of their forest habitat, into the future.

 From grassroots and community-based projects and anti-poaching initiatives around forest elephant habitat in the Congo Basin, to campaigning for the cause of forest elephant conservation at an international level, join us to secure a future for Africa’s forest elephants and their natural habitat.

 AFEF’s mission is to secure the survival of African forest elephants and the Central African forest habitat in which they survive, into the future.
 To achieve our mission, AFEF will be operating in the following areas.

-Christian is a co-founding trustee acting as Chief Operating Officer of the African Forest Elephant Foundation.
+Christian is Co-founder and Trustee of the African Forest Elephant Foundation.

-As well as protecting forest elephants, Christian also works with SANCCOB (the Southern African Foundation for the Conservation of Coastal Birds) in Cape Town as the Oiled Wildlife Preparedness and Response Manager, working with both government and the oil industry to secure the conservation of endangered seabirds, including the African penguin.
+After qualifying as a lawyer in England, Christian worked at the Southern African Foundation for the Conservation of Coastal Birds (SANCCOB) in Cape Town as their Oiled Wildlife Preparedness and Response Manager.
+Christian worked with many different stakeholders including government, oil & shipping industries; and other NGOs to develop oiled wildlife preparedness and response capability to secure the conservation of seabirds, including the endangered African penguin.